Originally posted 11 December 2021 Updated 14 June 2022

 Genes that have unknown function

 We must recognize that just because a gene has never been closely studied, that does not mean it is unimportant.
-In fact, one genomic study has provided a convincing argument that genes of unknown function are as important as the well-characterized genes.
+In fact, one genomic study makes a convincing argument that genes of unknown function are just as important as the well-characterized genes.
 PMS has 7 genes likely to be important, yet not well-studied: TRABD, ZBED4, SMC1B, PHF21B, SCUBE1, SREBF2, and XRCC6.
 The first two genes, TRABD and ZBED4, are of very special concern.
 One copy of each gene is missing in over 95% of individuals with terminal deletions.
-It is imperative we find out what these genes are doing and why their loss might be highly impactful in PMS.
+It is imperative we find out what these genes are doing and how loss impacts PMS.

-Ask anyone who has read about 22q13.3 deletion syndrome (Phelan McDermid Syndrome) which genes are most important and they will start with SHANK3, even though some people who have 22q13.3 deletion syndrome are not missing SHANK3.
-SHANK3 is most important for two reasons.
-First, mutations or deletions of SHANK3 can (although not always) have a strong negative impact on individuals.
+If you ask someone familiar with 22q13 deletion syndrome (Phelan McDermid Syndrome, PMS), “which genes are most important?”, they will start with SHANK3.
+Even though some people with PMS have no problem with SHANK3, it is still the most important gene for two reasons.
+First, deletions of SHANK3 and many uncommon variants of SHANK3 can have a strong negative impact on individuals.
 Second, a large percentage of the PMS population are missing SHANK3.
 Thus, SHANK3 meets the criteria of 1) potentially large impact on an individual and 2) a large percentage of the population is missing SHANK3.
-This blog is a closer look at all the genes that meet these criteria.
+This blog is a closer look at all the genes that meet these two criteria.

 In a recent study, a group of researchers looked at genes that are highly likely to contribute to PMS and are missing in most people with PMS (Identification of 22q13 genes most likely to contribute to Phelan McDermid syndrome [full disclosure: this blog was written by an author on the paper]).
-That is, genes that appear to meet the same two criteria as SHANK3 for importance.
+That is, genes that appear to meet the two criteria listed above.
 What makes this study important is that it does not differentiate between genes that have been carefully studied and genes that have never been studied.
-We parents are not interested in gene popularity contests, we are interested in learning what is making our children sick.
+From my perspective as a parent of a child with PMS, we parents are not interested in gene popularity contests.
+We are interested in learning what is making our children sick.